Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Performance and Finance Scrutiny Sub-Committee met to discuss the draft revenue budget for 2026-27 and the draft Medium-Term Financial Strategy (MTFS) to 2028-29, following the announcement of provisional three-year funding allocations.
-The meeting noted that the budget gap for Harrow had been revised downwards significantly due to these allocations.
+The Performance and Finance Scrutiny Sub-Committee met on 22 January 2026 to discuss the draft revenue budget for 2026-27 and the Medium-Term Financial Strategy (MTFS) to 2028-29, following the announcement of provisional three-year funding allocations.
+The meeting resulted in a revised budget gap for Harrow, reduced from £32.539 million to £11.093 million across the three years.

 Draft Revenue Budget and Medium-Term Financial Strategy

-The committee also discussed the potential impact of increased housing development on council tax receipts, noting that the current budget had not factored in additional households contributing to council tax and that this would require further analysis.
+The committee also discussed the potential impact of increasing household numbers due to housing developments on council tax receipts, noting that the current budget had not factored in additional households.
+Further analysis was deemed necessary.

-Concerns were raised about the financial pressures in areas such as temporary accommodation, children's services, and adult social care, and their long-term structural impact on council finances.
-Members questioned whether the government would eventually fund these services, and were advised that while this was a possibility, the responsibility currently lies with local authorities.
+Concerns were raised regarding the financial pressures in areas such as temporary accommodation, children's services, and adult social care, and their long-term sustainability.
+The committee questioned whether the government would eventually fund these services, with the advice being that while this was a possibility, the current responsibility lay with local authorities.

 Attendees